 What Is WooCommerce?

-WooCommerce is a free plugin that can be installed on any website built with WordPress, a free piece of software that comes with the source code for creating a basic site.
-To use WordPress, you’ll need your own domain name and an account with a hosting provider – an arrangement known as “self-hosting,” since your site can be moved to any host you prefer.
+WooCommerce is an open-source software through a free plugin that can be installed on any website built with WordPress, a free piece of software that comes with the source code for creating a basic site.
+To use WordPress, you’ll need your own domain name and an account with a web hosting provider – an arrangement known as “self-hosting,” since your site can be moved to any host you prefer.
 Once WordPress is installed on your host account, you can install the WooCommerce plugin, activate it and begin building your store.

 What Is Shopify?

 With an array of essential features built into the platform, Shopify offers a “one-stop,” solution for setting up and running a fully functional store in a very short time, with no technical expertise required.
 Shopify is a hosted platform, which means that it provides users with a set of tools and templates that can be quickly customized and populated with products.
 Shopify handles the technical side of things, so for many users, setting up a shop on Shopify can be as simple as customizing one of more than 100 themes and adding your products or services.
-Shopify also includes integration with popular social media and online marketplace sites, so that visitors can make purchases directly from those sites.
+Shopify features also includes integration with popular social media and online marketplace sites, so that visitors can make purchases directly from those sites.

 Because Shopify is a fully hosted provider, users have to work within the framework of the themes and tools the site provides.
 Shop owners don’t have access to their site’s source code and it’s not possible to add more functions with themes and plugins, but Shopify provides robust customer support and built-in many of the features WooCommerce can only offer through extensions.
 With those general features in mind, here’s a closer look at how these platforms compare in terms of key features every store builder needs to consider.